abalulu9/Search-Algorithms/readme.md

 # Usage

-Have your graph saved as a json object.
+Have your graph saved as a json object, the format can be found in Graphs.py.
 Run the script.
 It's as simple as that.